Azure-Samples/azure-video-indexer-samples/VideoSearchWithAutoMLVision/README.md

     var azureSearchServiceName = "";  // The name of your ACS service
 ```

-> **Reminder**: You can get the AVAM primary key from the [Azure Video Analyzer for Media developer portal](https://api-portal.videoindexer.ai/), go to "Profile" in the nAVAMgation bar.
+> **Reminder**: You can get the AVAM primary key from the [Azure Video Analyzer for Media developer portal](https://api-portal.videoindexer.ai/), go to "Profile" in the navigation bar.

 Lastly, you need to enable CORS on the index in order to be able to use the sample UI.
-NAVAMgate to your ACS instance,
+Navigate to your ACS instance,
 and on the Overview blade select your ACS index, select CORS and set the value to `All` or `Custom` for your domain, see
 below: